Avian Influenza Infection

 - follow the advice that you are given on the call

 - limit your contact with others as much as possible to prevent the spread of any infectious illness until you can be seen

 - follow good respiratory hygiene measures and wash your hands frequently

 Antiviral drugs, oseltamivir (Tamiflu) and zanamivir (Relenza) can be used for treatment.

-At present no vaccine for people is available against avian influenza.
+At present there is no vaccine available for people against avian influenza.
 In the event of a large outbreak a vaccine could be manufactured within months.

-- The European Centre for Disease Prevention and Control
+- European Centre for Disease Prevention and Control: Avian Influenza

 - World Health Organization: Influenza (Avian and other zoonotic) factsheet